 While GDP in Hong Kong steadily declined during the epidemic, this was quickly followed by a dramatic rebound in the corresponding months after the pandemic was over.
 This type of recovery has important implications for commercial insurers that we will address in our recommendations.
+The SARS Epidemic (cont.)
 In summary, there are a few key learnings we believe are important: